AlexanderIbrahim1/pimc-sim/PLAN.md

 - [DONE:2024-03-20] create python scripts to extract and display important information from the output files
   - this will require numpy, matplotlib, etc.
 - make saving the histograms atomic
-- implement continuing an interrupted simulation
+- [INPROGRESS:2024-03-20] implement continuing an interrupted simulation
 - implement the 3BPES
 - implement the 4BPES
 - implement logging
 - introduce "saving schemes" for the worldline writer, in case I don't want to save literally every single worldline
+  - maybe I only want the most recent n worldlines to be saved, so some might have to be deleted?
+- implement saving the PRNG state (lower priority? the physics is still the same I guess)
+- separate writing the box sides, from writing the worldline
+- implement a worldline reader